douxxu/floppy-qr/README.md

 ## Features

 - **Create QR Codes**: Split a file into chunks, encode each chunk into a QR code, and store them in a directory.
 - **Load QR Codes**: Reconstruct the original file from a series of QR codes.
+The format (base64 or text) is automatically detected based on metadata.
 - **Retro Charm**: Designed with a nostalgic nod to the floppy disk era.

 ## Installation